olga-terekhova/pdf-utilities/README.md

 I currently explore using Google Colab for this: I can use Python, it's free, there's runtime with enough RAM and disk storage, and I can share the notebook so that others could easily use it too.
 I want to collect here useful scripts for editing PDFs in Colab.

+### Merge PDFs
+Merges several PDFs into one in an alphabetical order.

 ### Pdf to Spreads
 Converts a PDF file with one page per spread (optimized for printing) into a PDF file with two pages per spread (optimized for reading on a widescreen).